 Depression for college students can be painful, disruptive, and debilitating.
 It may impair you academically, socially, romantically, or in relationships with family members.
-It can be accompanied by cognitive impairments that makes it hard to study and a loss of will that make it hard to get motivated.
+It can be accompanied by cognitive impairments that make it hard to study and a loss of will that make it hard to get motivated.

 Depression: Signs and Symptoms